Indialogue Foundation and Gandhi Smriti & Darshan Samiti (GSDS) jointly invite applications for Certificate Course in Dialogue Studies 2020-2021.

 Projects/Term Paper/Essay and Presentation.

-All undergraduate degree holders are eligible to apply.
+All undergraduate degree holders are eligible for the program.

 Tentative Session Schedule